-By clicking the About link, a regulatory page with various information like product logo, version, manufacturer, manufacture date, manufacturer address etc. is displayed.
+By clicking the About link, a regulatory information page is displayed that provides for example product logo, version, manufacturer, manufacture date, manufacturer address, information on the UDI.
+If required by local legislation, additional information about local representatives of the manufacturer or importer can be displayed.